Villisca axe murders: Investigation

+Doctors estimated the murders occurred between midnight and 2 a.m., the victims’ autopsies revealed all died from severe head trauma.
+Some wondered how a murderer could maneuver in a compact, creaking farmhouse without waking anyone.
+At the time, newspapers proffered a theory that the murderer put a sedative in milk or cocoa eaten by the family, but toxicology studies weren’t a routine part of autopsies at the time.

+Investigators found an imprint in the hay in the barn next to a knothole, where they believe the killer observed the family for some time.
+Two spent cigarettes found in the attic suggested the murderer could have entered the house via a window or unlocked back door and hid until the family returned from church.

+Two curious bits of evidence were uncovered.
+A gas lamp with its glass chimney removed, and its wick turned down so it would give off only the faintest bit of light was discovered upstairs.
+A fragment of a keychain - not belonging to any member of the Moore family - was found downstairs.

+After this limited investigation, the coroner held an inquest the next day, June 11th, 1912 where 13 people were interviewed as potential witnesses.

+Suspects

 Over time, many possible suspects emerged, including Reverend George Kelly, Frank F. Jones, William Mansfield, Loving Mitchell, Paul Mueller and Henry Lee Moore (no relation).
 Kelly was tried twice for the murder.
 The first trial ended in a hung jury, while the second ended in an acquittal.
 Other suspects in the investigation were also exonerated.

 Andrew Sawyer

 Every transient and otherwise unaccounted-for stranger was a suspect in the murders, Andrew Sawyer was one of those people.
 He was interrogated but not charged.
-He also was obsessed with the murders and slept fully clothed as if he was ready to make a clean getaway and he also slept with an axe by his bed.
+He was obsessed with the murders and slept fully clothed as if he was ready to make a clean getaway and he also slept with an axe by his bed.